morosinroberta/spatial_WFA/README.md

 ```

+We have included an example with a real SST/CRISP Mg I 5173 dataset,
+which can be found in the example subfolder.

 ## Citing this method
 These routines were developed as part of a publication by
 R. Morosin, J. de la Cruz Rodriguez & G. Vissers (2020).